-(d) Contract Price for Gas – Peaking.
+(c) Contract Price for Gas – Peaking.
 The items to be included in the Contract Price between Buyer and Seller for the entitlement must include:

 (i) Capacity Payment.
 The Capacity Payment from Buyer to Seller is the Capacity Price in $ per MW specified in the Letter Confirmation (Exhibit CA) for the Entitlement times 25 MW.
+The Capacity Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

 (ii) Energy Payment.

-The Energy Payment from Buyer to Seller is the Fuel Price times the sum of the amount of MWh:
+(A) The Energy Payment from Buyer to Seller is the Fuel Price times the sum of the amount of MWh:

-(A) scheduled from the Entitlement for Energy; and
+(1) scheduled from the Entitlement for Energy; and

-(B) scheduled or instructed from the Entitlement for Ancillary Services.
+(2) scheduled or instructed from the Entitlement for Ancillary Services.

+(B) The Fuel Price is the product of:

+(1) a heat rate equal to 14.1 MMBtu/MWh; times

+(2) the Daily Gas Price.

 (iii) Ancillary Services Cost Adjustment Payment.
 The Ancillary Services Cost Adjustment Payment to be paid by Buyer to Seller is the Ancillary Services Cost Adjustment times the number of hours in which no capacity was designated as Released Capacity.
+The Ancillary Services Cost Adjustment is $25.00 per hour.
+This price is paid whether or not the Ancillary Service is used by Buyer or ERCOT.